WTMD

-WTMD (89.7 FM) is an adult album alternative-formatted public radio station owned by Your Public Radio, previously licensed to Towson University and located in Towson, Maryland.
-The station serves Baltimore, Maryland and Washington, D.C.
+WTMD (89.7 FM) is a non-commercial public radio station licensed to Towson, Maryland, and serving the Baltimore metropolitan area.
+It broadcasts an adult album alternative (AAA) radio format and is owned by Baltimore Public Media, along with NPR affiliate WYPR 88.1 FM.
+It holds periodic on-air fundraisers and seeks donations on its website.

+WTMD has an effective radiated power (ERP) of 10,000 watts.
+It uses a directional antenna.
+The transmitter is on Olympic Place in Towson.
+WTMD broadcasts using HD Radio technology.

 History

+Carrier current station

-Like most college radio stations, WTMD has its origins in a network of closed-circuit carrier current transmitters inaugurated in spring 1972.
-Although carrier current stations are not licensed by the Federal Communications Commission (FCC), the operation adopted the unofficial call sign WVTS ("Voice of Towson State") as a familiar form of identification.
+For most of its time on the air, WTMD was the college radio station of Towson State University.
+It has its origins in a network of closed-circuit carrier current transmitters on the Towson campus, inaugurated in Spring 1972.
+Although carrier current stations are not licensed by the Federal Communications Commission (FCC), the operation adopted the unofficial call sign of WVTS ("Voice of Towson State") as a familiar form of identification.

-Efforts immediately began to build out an FM station, although it was hampered by a lack of available frequencies as other educational broadcasters built their stations first.
+Efforts began to build out an FM station, although it was hampered by a lack of available frequencies as other educational broadcasters built their stations first.
 A plan to partner with Morgan State University to launch a shared station (later to become WEAA) fell through.
-A 1973 letter to The Towerlight was reflective of the overall mood surrounding the station, bemoaning the fact that the largest mass communications program in the state had only a carrier current station – which the author described as a "sophisticated intercom" – for training.
-Concerns also abounded about poor news and events coverage, and a lack of professionalism on the part of airstaff.
+A 1973 letter to The Towerlight was reflective of the overall mood surrounding the station, bemoaning the fact that the largest mass communications program in the state had only a carrier current station for training students who planned careers in media.
+The author described the carrier current station as a "sophisticated intercom."
+There were also concerns about poor news and events coverage, and a lack of professionalism on the part of airstaff.

+FM license

-In 1974, the FCC granted Towson State permission to build on 89.7 MHz.
-This station was assigned the callsign WCVT ("Communications Voice of Towson"), and signed on February 12, 1976 with a typical college radio format of primarily progressive rock and a variety of specialty shows.
+In 1974, the FCC granted Towson State a construction permit to build an FM station on 89.7 MHz.
+This station was initially given the call sign WCVT ("Communications Voice of Towson").
+It signed on the air on February 12, 1976.
+It had a typical college radio format of primarily progressive rock and a variety of specialty shows.
 The carrier current station was also renamed WCVT and became a training ground for the FM station, greatly improving its on-air quality.
 WCVT's eclectic music found a small but loyal audience.
 The station was recognized by the Baltimore City Paper in 1988 as the city's best.

 WCVT upgraded to 10,000 watts in 1981.
 Towson State began directly funding the station in 1988 with the intention of hiring professional management, which it did in the same year.